 Injunctive/declaratory relief and/or monetary compensation are available.
-Injunctive relief will, in normal circumstances, be granted on an interim basis pending the monetary claim to be instituted and finalised.
+Ordinarily, injunctive relief will be granted on an interim basis pending a monetary claim to be instituted and finalised.

 3 Court Procedures

 3.1 Is the trial by a judge or a jury?